kpasad/Multi_Agent_RL/report.md

 |NOISE_mu	|0|
 |NOISE_theta	|0.15|
 |Gamma| 1|

-Not in particular, that Gamma is set to 1
+Note in particular, that Gamma is set to 1

 ## Running the simulation
 Run the file Tennis.py.
 The simulation will terminate when one of the two condition is met: The agent gets a score of 13 or the predetermined number of episodes elapse.
 At the end of simulation, a pickle file is generated.
 The file contains a dump of parameters as the raw scores.
 The scores can be analyzed to create the plot below using the utility script plotres.py.
 The network weights are checkpointed as well.

 ## Performance
-DDPG is notoriously difficult to train.
-The networks learn in successfully in a very narrow range of hyperparameter.
-1. Exploration model: The action determined by Action network is perturbed by the Ornstein–Uhlenbeck noise.
+The key parameter that was changed is the variance of the noise to control the tradefoff between exploration and explotation.
+The action determined by Action network is perturbed by the Ornstein–Uhlenbeck noise.
 Training the networks required change to the noise model, to change from uniform random to normal distribution

 #dx = self.theta * (self.mu - x) + self.sigma * np.array([random.random() for i in range(len(x))])
 dx = self.theta * (self.mu - x) + self.sigma * np.array([np.random.standard_normal() for i in range(len(x))])
 With the parameters mentioned above, training progressed at a very slow rate for approximately initial 35% of the total time.
 In contrast to a steady accumulation of rewards, singular large reward events propelled the agents towards successfully meeting the rewards target.
 A snapshot of the numerical progress, culminating in a successful reward of 0.5 after 3155 episodes, is shown below.
 A complete history is [here](https://github.com/kpasad/Multi_Agent_RL/blob/main/results/output_screenShot.txt)

 ![Multi-Agent DDPG Rewards progress](https://github.com/kpasad/Multi_Agent_RL/blob/main/results/progress.JPG)
 ![Multi-Agent DDPG Rewards for Unity-ML Tennis](https://github.com/kpasad/Multi_Agent_RL/blob/main/results/rewards.jpeg)